 \paragraph*{Initial Mapping} Let $\lqubits$ ($\pqubits$) be a set of logical (physical) qubits in the circuit.
 Let $\numlqubits$ ($\numpqubits$) be the number of logical (physical) qubits.
 In time step $0$, we add requirements on the Initial Mapping for logical and physical qubits.
 Lines 1 to 4 in the Pseudo code add constraints for mapping every logical qubit to a unique physical qubit.
 We use one-hot encoding for specifying the mapping.
 We apply ExactlyOne (AtmostOne) constraints for logical (physical) qubit mapping variables.
 Adding these constraints only at the 0th time step is sufficient for correctness.
 However, adding these constraints at every time step significantly improved the performance of SAT solvers.

 \paragraph*{\texttt{SwapConstraints}} From time step 1, we use the same mapping variables for handling SWAPs.
 Adding a SWAP gate changes the mapping between logical and physical qubits.
+Let $\cppairs$ be the set of all connected physical qubit pairs.
 The following constraints must ensure that a SWAP gate is only applied on a connected physical qubit pair.
 The logical qubits mapped on the physical qubit pair must be swapped in the next time step.
 The qubit mappings for the untouched physical qubits must be propagated.
 We define two sets of variables to satisfy such constraints.
 For choosing a SWAP, we define one SWAP variable $\swapvar_{p,p'}$ for each connected physical qubit pair $(p,p')$.
 For propagation, we define SWAP-touch variables $\swaponevar_{p}$ to specify if the physical qubit $p$ is touched by the SWAP.
 We specify that 1) Each SWAP variable forces the SWAP-touched physical variables to True; 2) Exactly one of the SWAP variables is set to True; 3) Every SWAP forces exactly two SWAP-touched variables to True.
+Let $\swaps$ be the set of all SWAP variables.
 The corresponding boolean constraints are:

 Based on the chosen SWAP variables, we update the mapping variables.
-For each SWAP variable $\swapvar_{p,p'}$, we swap the $p$ and $p'$ mapped variables from the previous step to the current step.
+For each SWAP variable $\swapvar_{p,p'}$, we swap the $p$ and $p'$ mapped variables from the previous to the current step.

 If a SWAP-touch variable is False, we propagate the corresponding mapping variables.